darktjm/gamesup/README.md

 games that make assumptions about button mappings and the fact that Unity3D games don't like the extra devices created by Linux for the motion sensors (and maybe touchpad).
-For the motion sensors only, I run the ds4-nomo command before the game, manually.
-I'll probably end up adding that to dogame as well.
+For the motion sensors only, I run the `ds4-nomo` command before the game, manually.
+I'll probably end up adding that to `dogame` as well.
 It's not like I use the motion sensors for anything, anyway.
+If the pad really causes issues, there's also `ds4-nopad`.

-I also use a script to disconnect the ds4 immediately when I'm done with it: ds4-down.
-I also wrote a script to use with xfce4's generic monitor, which just displays text output of a command repeatedly: ds4-power.
+I also use a script to disconnect the ds4 immediately when I'm done with it: `ds4-down`.
+I also wrote a script to use with xfce4's generic monitor, which just displays text output of a command repeatedly:
+`ds4-power`.
 This displays the current charging status.

-I also made a user-mode input driver (indrv) to completely override all devices with a new mapping, because my old input-kbd based evdev remappings don't work on the ds4 for some reason (but they did work on all my old controllers), and tracking down that reason seemed harder than just writing a uinput driver.
+I also made a user-mode input driver (`indrv`) to completely override all devices with a new mapping, because my old `input-kbd` based evdev remappings don't work on the ds4 for some reason (but they did work on all my old controllers), and tracking down that reason seemed harder than just writing a uinput driver.
 This works, but I'm not including